DynamiX: Large-Scale Dynamic Social Network Simulator: Related Work

-\textbf{Complex Interactions} In the first stage, research efforts primarily focus on modeling interaction mechanisms tailored to specific scenarios, typically involving fewer than 1,000 agents.
-For example, Generative Agents simulates 25 agents' daily interactions in a virtual town, demonstrating that LLM agents can generate social behaviors indistinguishable from human-created content \cite{DBLP:conf/uist/ParkOCMLB23}.
-Wang et al. simulate social interaction characteristics within classical network structures, validating its effectiveness in evaluating and countering polarization phenomena \cite{DBLP:conf/coling/WangLYC25}.
+\textbf{Complex Interactions:} In the first stage, research efforts primarily focus on modeling interaction mechanisms tailored to specific scenarios, typically involving fewer than 1,000 agents.
+For example, Generative Agents simulates the daily interactions among 25 agents in a virtual town, demonstrating that LLM-based agents can generate social behaviors indistinguishable from human-created content \cite{DBLP:conf/uist/ParkOCMLB23}.
+FPS focuses on modeling the dissemination of fake news within small communities, providing a detailed analysis of the propagation trends and intervention mechanisms \cite{DBLP:conf/ijcai/LiuCZG0024}.
 TrendSim simulates the impact of poisoning attacks on trending topics in social media \cite{zhang-etal-2025-trendsim}.
-FPS focuses on modeling the dissemination of fake news within small communities, providing a detailed analysis of the propagation trends and intervention mechanisms \cite{DBLP:conf/ijcai/LiuCZG0024}.
+Wang \textit{et al.} simulate social interactions within classical network structures, validating its effectiveness in evaluating and countering polarization phenomena \cite{DBLP:conf/coling/WangLYC25}.

-\textbf{Large-scale Simulations} In the second stage, small-scale simulations are found inadequate for capturing the complexity and generalizability required in social science, prompting the development of scalable, general-purpose social simulators to support large agent populations.
+\textbf{Large-scale Simulations:} In the second stage, small-scale simulations are found inadequate for capturing the complexity and generalizability required in social science, prompting the development of scalable, general-purpose social simulators to support large agent populations.
+AgentSociety constructs an urban simulator with a realistic societal environment where over 10k agents emulate diverse social phenomena, including polarization, messages spread, economic effects, and external shocks \cite{DBLP:journals/corr/abs-2502-08691}.
 GenSim provides a versatile simulation platform that supports modular functions for scenario customization, enabling large-scale simulations involving up to 100,000 agents \cite{DBLP:journals/corr/abs-2410-04360}.
-AgentSociety constructs an urban simulator with a realistic societal environment where over 10k agents emulate diverse social phenomena, including polarization, messages spread, economic effects, and external shocks \cite{DBLP:journals/corr/abs-2502-08691}.
-SocioVerse features four powerful alignment components and a user pool of 10 million real individuals to achieve accurate simulations of large-scale agents on social, political, and economic topics \cite{DBLP:journals/corr/abs-2504-10157}.
+SocioVerse features four powerful alignment components and a large real-world user pool to achieve accurate simulations of large-scale agents on social, political, and economic topics \cite{DBLP:journals/corr/abs-2504-10157}.